-Congratulations on your purchase of an AVL Dobby- Jacquard Loom.
+Congratulations on your purchase of an AVL Jacquard Loom.
 It's time to get to know your loom.
 Please read the manual before using the loom.

 Figure 1 - Side View reveals some of the major components.
-Note your loom comes with two Jacquard heads and eight harnesses.
+Note your loom comes with one to eight Jacquard heads.
 Each head includes 336 hooks that are connected to the heddles, springs, and a tie down rod.

-Figure 1 - SIDE VIEW
+FIGURE 1 - SIDE VIEW

-Tension is set on the heddles while air pressure (about forty p.s.i.) is applied at the Heddle Tension Cylinder.
-Later, we will address warping the loom ... for now, lets get the loom set up.
+Tension is set on the heddles while air pressure

+(about 80 PSI.) is applied at the Heddle Tension Cylinder.
+Later, we will address warping the loom ... for now, let's get the loom set up.